Who Really Owns Your Outdoor Gear Brands

 | The North Face Outdoor apparel, footwear & equipment

-Est. 1966 | VF Corporation VFC | Public shareholders | Publicly Traded | Extractive VF Corporation's 24-year ownership has prioritized lifestyle streetwear scaling and margin expansion over the technical mountaineering heritage that defined the brand, a classic pattern of institutional ownership diluting original mission.
-VF Corporation's 24-year ownership has prioritized lifestyle streetwear… | Denver, CO |
+Est. 1966 | VF Corporation VFC | Public shareholders | Publicly Traded | Extractive VF Corporation's cost-cutting and lifestyle pivot away from technical mountaineering expertise indicates margin optimization over mission integrity.
+VF Corporation's cost-cutting and lifestyle pivot away from… | Denver, CO |

 | Founded in 1966 in San Francisco by Doug Tompkins and Susie Tompkins Buell.
 Sold multiple times through the 1980s and 1990s before VF Corporation acquired it in 2000 for $25.4M.
 VF Corp, a Denver-based apparel conglomerate, also owns Timberland, Dickies, and Supreme.
 The brand has grown enormously under VF ownership but purists note a shift from technical mountaineering focus toward lifestyle streetwear positioning.
 Founded in 1966 in San Francisco by Doug… |